amethyst-studio/meta/CONTRIBUTING.md

   same issue you are having, check if there is not already a bug report existing for your bug or error in our bug trackers.
-- Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
+- Also make sure to search the internet (including Stack Overflow) to see if users outside of the CodeBerg community have discussed the issue.
 - Collect information about the bug:
 - Stack trace (Traceback)
 - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)